What Is The Black Friday Surge? The Biggest FOMO-Fuelled Stress Test For Online Payments

 In conclusion, Black Friday has evolved from a single day of doorbuster deals into a complex, tech-driven global shopping carnival.
 The “FOMO economy” surrounding it shows no sign of fading.
 If anything, digital connectivity has amplified consumers’ fear of missing out, as they are bombarded with flash sale alerts and social media ads for Black Friday specials.

-For 2025, we can confidently expect new records in transaction volumes and participation.
+We can confidently expect new records in transaction volumes and participation.
 Retailers and service providers who invest in robust payment infrastructure, embrace diverse payment methods and leverage orchestration platforms like finera. will be best positioned to capitalise on the frenzy.
 They’ll be able to deliver the kind of fast, secure and flexible checkout experience that today’s deal-hunters expect.
-Black Friday 2025 will be a test of endurance and agility for the industry but also an opportunity to delight millions of customers and finish the year strong.
+Black Friday is a test of endurance and agility for the industry but also an opportunity to delight millions of customers and finish the year strong.

 Frequently Asked Questions